aenhsaihan/HugeProject/README.md

 _How do I run the project's automated tests?_

 _On the left-hand side, you will see the navigator.
 From the tabbed icons, select the fifth icon which is the 'Test Navigator'.
-You will presented a target called 'HugeProjectTests'.
+You will be presented a target called 'HugeProjectTests'.
 If you hover over that, you will see a play button on appear.
 You can press this play button to run all the automated tests._

 ### Unit Tests

-1. `rake spec`
+1. _testForZeroDollars_

-### Integration Tests

-1. _Run other local services / provide credentials for external services._
-2. `rake spec:integration`

 ## Deploying